Azure-Samples/key-vault-python-manage/README.md

 resource_client.resource_groups.create_or_update(GROUP_NAME, resource_group_params)
 ```

-There is a supporting function (`print`) that print a resource group and it's properties.
+There is a supporting function (`print`) that prints a resource group and its properties.
 With that set up, the sample lists all resource groups for your subscription, it performs these operations.

 <a id="create"></a>